 Kansas Durable Power of Attorney Laws

-|Validity from State-to-State||Any durable power of attorney for health care decisions which is valid under the laws of the state of the principal's residence at the time it was signed is valid under the act.|
+|Validity of Out-of-State Power of Attorneys||Any durable power of attorney for health care decisions which is valid under the laws of the state of the principal's residence at the time it was signed is valid under Kansas law.|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are revised frequently, please speak to a lawyer or conduct your own legal research to verify these estate planning laws.

-Research the Law:
+Research the Law